Planting calendar

 Can I plant tomatoes directly in the ground in June in San Francisco?

-Yes, June is a good time to plant tomatoes directly in raised beds or in-ground as the soil has warmed sufficiently.
+Yes, June is a good time to plant tomatoes directly in raised beds, containers, or in-ground as the risk of frost is minimal.

-How often should I water container plants during June?
+How often should I water container plants in June?

 Next steps